pensjonatus/flash-fiction/blog/as-good-as-gone.md

 ---
-title: 'As Good As Gone'
+title: As Good As Gone
 date: '2013-01-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 She was standing in the kitchen door, looking across the hallway into the living